The Green Card: Everything You Need to Know

 Once an individual is eligible for a Green Card, they must go through either Adjustment of Status or Consular Processing to obtain it.
 The main difference between the two is the location of the application process.

-• Adjustment of Status: This process is for individuals who are already present in the United States and are eligible to apply for a Green Card.
-The process involves filing an application with U.S. Citizenship and Immigration Services (USCIS) and attending an in-person interview at a USCIS office.
+- Adjustment of Status: This process is for individuals who are already present in the United States and are eligible to apply for a Green Card.
+The adjustment of status involves filing an application with U.S. Citizenship and Immigration Services (USCIS) and attending an in-person interview at a USCIS office.
 If approved, the applicant’s Green Card will be mailed to them.

-• Consular Processing: This process is for individuals who are outside the United States and are eligible to apply for a Green Card.
-The process involves filing an application with the U.S. Department of State and attending an in-person interview at a U.S. embassy or consulate in their home country or a nearby country.
+- Consular Processing: This process is for individuals who are outside the United States and are eligible to apply for a Green Card.
+Consular processing involves filing an application with the U.S. Department of State and attending an in-person interview at a U.S. embassy or consulate in their home country or a nearby country.
 If approved, the applicant will receive an immigrant visa, which allows them to enter the United States and receive their Green Card.

 It is also worth noting that the processing time for Adjustment of Status and Consular Processing can vary.
 In some cases, Adjustment of Status may be faster, while in others, Consular Processing may be faster.
 The USCIS and U.S. Department of State websites provide estimated processing times for each option.

-2. File the Petition: Once eligibility is confirmed, the applicant must file the appropriate petition with the USCIS.
+- File the Petition: Once eligibility is confirmed, the applicant must file the appropriate petition with the U.S. Citizenship and Immigration Services (USCIS).
 The petition will be reviewed by the USCIS, and if approved, will move on to the next step.

 Green Card Costs

-• USCIS Filing Fees: The USCIS charges filing fees for Green Card applications.
+- USCIS Filing Fees: The U.S. Citizenship and Immigration Services (USCIS) charges filing fees for Green Card applications.
 The fees can vary depending on the category under which the applicant is applying.
 As of March 2023, the filing fees for a family-based or employment-based Green Card application can range from $1,130 to $1,760.

-• Attorney Fees: Many applicants choose to hire an immigration attorney to assist with the Green Card application process.
-Attorney fees can vary depending on the attorney’s experience and the complexity of the case.
+- Legal Fees: Many applicants choose to hire an immigration lawyer to assist with the Green Card application process.
+Immigration lawyer fees can vary depending on the attorney’s experience and the complexity of the case.

 It is important for applicants to be aware of these costs and plan accordingly.
 Some applicants may be eligible for a fee waiver or a reduced fee, depending on their circumstances.